breischl/e-predict/README.md

  - written download and parsing code for the EIA OpenData historical electric demand data in the `eia` package.
  - Done some data analysis & plotting in a Jupyter notebook,  `data_exploration.ipynb`.
  - Created an initial prediction model in `decision_trees.ipynb`
+ - Created a neural net based model in `neural_net.ipynb`, though the accuracy is not great

 ## Data Sources
 I have identified three data sources that I believe will get me sufficient information.